vaishalinankani08/OCI-Challenge/index.md

 ![Application](/assets/images/TBP.png)

 # Phases
-The completion of this challenge happens in phases, starting from a simple spinning up of a Kubernetes Cluster in OKE to carving out the entire DevOps Cycle
+The completion of this challenge happens in phases, starting from a simple spinning up of a Kubernetes Cluster in OKE to creating the entire DevOps Cycle

 > There is a bonus challenge which involves setting up of
 > 1. `Slack` Notifications for Build and Deployment 🏆